massgravel/massgrave.dev/index.md

 -   Download the file named `MAS_1.6_Password_1234.7z` from [here](https://github.com/massgravel/Microsoft-Activation-Scripts/releases)
 -   Extract this file with a 3rd party archive manager, such as [7zip](https://www.7-zip.org/download.html)
 -   Password is `1234`
--   In extracted folder, find the folder named `All-In-One-Version`
+-   In the extracted folder, find the folder named `All-In-One-Version`
 -   Run the file named `MAS_AIO.cmd`
--   You will see the activation options, follow onscreen instructions.
+-   You will see the activation options, and follow onscreen instructions.
 -   That's all.

 ------------------------------------------------------------------------